This post may contain affiliate links, please read our disclosure policy.

 Castillo De San Marcos National Monument

-When you are in St. Augustine you should definitely take a few hours and check out the Castillo De San Marcos National Monument.
+When you are in St. Augustine you should definitely take the time and explore the Castillo De San Marcos National Monument.
 The Castillo de San Marcos is considered as “America Begins Here”.
 It is a monument not only of stone and mortar but of human determination and endurance, the Castillo de San Marcos symbolizes the clash between cultures which ultimately resulted in our uniquely unified nation.
 These original walls provide tangible evidence of America’s grim but remarkable history.

 Ximenez-Fatio House Museum

-Admission to the museum is $10 per adult, $8 for students, military, and seniors, and $25 for families.
+Admission is approximately $10 for adults, $8 for students, military members, and seniors, and $25 for families.

 Oldest Wooden Schoolhouse Historic Museum & Gardens

-Established in the late 1700’s, this homestead now acts as a tribute to one man’s contributions to education in the southeast.
+Located in the heart of the historic district, this charming schoolhouse dates back to the 1700s.
+This homestead now acts as a tribute to one man’s contributions to education in the southeast.
 The schoolhouse is located right in downtown, so after school be sure to walk around and see the rest of the town.
 Students at the schoolhouse were taught English and math for a few pennies each week at a time when education for former servants was considered a privilege.
 Today, you can visit the schoolhouse to learn about school in the 1800’s and the lives of Minorcan settlers, who were servants upon arrival in Florida.
 You’ll even get a diploma after your visit!

 “Tuition” fees for the schoolhouse museum are $5 for adults, $4 for children ages 6-12, and free for children aged 5 and under.